 Like any life-changing event that is inherently emotional and stressful for the parties involved, issues of dispute during surrogacy can arise, where you may need to seek legal advice.

-These include but are not limited to:
+These include, but are not limited to:

 Our team can help if you experience any of these issues during your surrogacy process.

-We are a family law firm that prioritises client care and provides legal expertise.
-We offer a wide range of services to handle complex family matters.
+We are a family law solicitor that prioritises client care and providing expert, bespoke legal advice on all family law issues.

 Surrogacy is a legal arrangement where a woman (the surrogate) carries and gives birth to a child on behalf of another person or couple (the intended parents).